Advanced Espresso Brewing 101: Understanding The Science Behind Extraction

 Brewing time plays a vital role in the extraction process.
 A shot of espresso typically takes around 25-30 seconds to brew, from the moment water comes into contact with the coffee until the desired volume is reached.
 However, this time can be adjusted according to personal taste preferences and the specific coffee beans used.
 Monitoring the brewing time allows you to fine-tune the extraction process and achieve the desired balance of flavors.

-See also Most Popular Advanced Barista Training Methods
+See also Most Popular Advanced Espresso Tasting Methods

 Significance of Tamp Pressure